 Annie Kenney was a British suffragette who rose to second-in-command of the Women’s Social and Political Union (WSPU), the organisation that eventually got women the vote in England.

 She was born near Oldham in 1897 and started work in a cotton mill aged 10 as a "half timer" - working in the mill in the mornings and attending school in the afternoons.

 In 1905 Annie and her sisters, Jessie and Jane, went to a meeting in Oldham where Christabel Pankhurst spoke about voting rights for women.
 Annie was so inspired that she was soon organising and speaking at meetings, and joined the WSPU which Christabel had recently helped form.

-In 1905, she and Christabel Pankhurst interrupted a Manchester rally to ask Winston Churchill if they believed women should have the right to vote.
+In October of the same year she and Christabel interrupted a Manchester rally to ask Winston Churchill if they believed women should have the right to vote.
 They were thrown out and jailed – but it was a pivotal moment in the suffragette campaign, seen as a movement towards more radical, direct protest.
 After that, she was imprisoned 12 more times, and went on hunger strike in prison.
-Here’s the perfect feminist gift to remind you to ask some bold questions!